playcanvas/attribute-parser/README.md

 }
 ```

-and turns it into this...
+and turns it into the following data ...

 ```json